-Over the past 30 years, many countries have passed some form of regulation to promote diversity in the workplace.
+During the past 30 years, many countries have passed some form of regulation to promote diversity in the workplace.
 Although diversity management is a common imperative for multinational corporations, the evolution of legal and regulatory developments reveals a landscape filled with varied and multidimensional approaches.
-In the past several years, different regions of the world have experienced unique successes and challenges in achieving workplace diversity.
+For several years, different regions of the world have experienced unique successes and challenges in achieving workplace diversity.
 While many law firms and Fortune 500 companies in the United States have embraced diversity initiatives as a whole, the European Union has pioneered efforts to achieve gender parity in corporate management, and countries in Asia have set progressive quotas to increase the representation of disabled employees.
-This chapter addresses some of these recent initiatives to promote corporate diversity in the multinational workplace as well as the particular challenges that corporations with a global presence may encounter in the administration of both internally and legally mandated diversity initiatives.
-These challenges include barriers to the collection and retention of employee diversity statistics imposed by international privacy regulation, the difficulties in adapting an integrated diversity initiative to regional demands, and the ever-present gaps between legislation and enforcement.
+This chapter addresses some of these recent initiatives to promote corporate diversity in the multinational workplace and the particular challenges that corporations with a global presence may encounter in the administration of both internally and legally mandated diversity initiatives.
+These challenges include barriers to the collection and retention of employee diversity statistics imposed by international privacy regulations, the difficulties in adapting an integrated diversity initiative to regional demands, and the ever-present gaps between legislation and enforcement.

 In a world populated by an increasing number of multinational corporations, diversity management has not only become an issue of strategic importance, but also a driver of economic and competitive success.
 Not only does an increasingly diverse workforce mean better access to resources and customers, greater legitimacy in heterogeneous societies and opportunities for learning and innovation, but corporations also perceive added value in distinguishing themselves from their homogenous competitors.
 In addition to being driven by business incentives, diversity initiatives sometimes are externally imposed in the form of equal employment opportunity, affirmative action and other initiatives aimed at eradicating prejudices and stereotypes that historically have limited the representation of disadvantaged groups.
 The proliferation of private and public diversity initiatives in recent years has been the result of these complementary forces.